Electronic Filing Procedures

 3. The clerk's office sends the Filing User an e-mail with the case number.

-4. The Filing User electronically files the complaint, uploading the civil cover sheet and completed summons form(s) as separate attachments to the complaint.
+4. The Filing User electronically files the complaint or notice of removal, uploading the civil cover sheet and completed summons form(s) as separate attachments to the complaint.

 a.
 Each summons form must be completed with the caption, case number and relevant defendant information.
 A fillable form is available here.